tonyg/marketplace/README.md

-# From Functional I/O to Functional Systems Programming

-Support code for ICFP submission.
+# Marketplace: Bringing the Network into the Programming Language

+Marketplace is a concurrent language able to express communication, enforce isolation, and manage resources.
+Network-inspired extensions to a functional core represent imperative actions as values, giving side-effects locality and enabling composition of communicating processes.

+Collaborating programs are grouped within task-specific *virtual machines* (VMs) to scope their interactions.
+Conversations between programs are multi-party (using a publish/subscribe medium), and programs can easily participate in many such conversations at once.

+Marketplace makes *presence* notifications an integral part of pub/sub.
+Programs react to presence and absence notifications that report the comings and goings of their peers.
+Presence serves to communicate changes in demand for and supply of services, both within a VM and across *nested VM layers*.
+Programs can give up responsibility for maintaining presence information and for scoping group communications to their containing VM.

+## Documentation

 A (draft) manual for Marketplace is available [here](http://tonyg.github.io/marketplace/).

+## The code

-This is a [Racket](http://racket-lang.org/) package containing a single [collection](http://docs.racket-lang.org/reference/collects.html), `marketplace`, which includes
+This repository contains a [Racket](http://racket-lang.org/) package containing a single [collection](http://docs.racket-lang.org/reference/collects.html), `marketplace`, which includes

- - the implementation of the `#lang marketplace` language from the paper, in [`marketplace/`](https://github.com/tonyg/marketplace/tree/master/marketplace/).
+ - the implementation of the `#lang marketplace` language, in [`marketplace/`](https://github.com/tonyg/marketplace/tree/master/marketplace/).

- - the echo server example from the paper, in [`marketplace/examples/echo-paper.rkt`](https://github.com/tonyg/marketplace/tree/master/marketplace/examples/echo-paper.rkt).
+ - a TCP echo server example, in [`marketplace/examples/echo-paper.rkt`](https://github.com/tonyg/marketplace/tree/master/marketplace/examples/echo-paper.rkt).

- - the chat server example from the paper, in [`marketplace/examples/chat-paper.rkt`](https://github.com/tonyg/marketplace/tree/master/marketplace/examples/chat-paper.rkt).
+ - a TCP chat server example, in [`marketplace/examples/chat-paper.rkt`](https://github.com/tonyg/marketplace/tree/master/marketplace/examples/chat-paper.rkt).

- - the Haskell, Erlang and Python implementations of the chat server from the paper, in [`marketplace/examples/chat.hs`](https://github.com/tonyg/marketplace/tree/master/marketplace/examples/chat.hs), [`chat.erl`](https://github.com/tonyg/marketplace/tree/master/marketplace/examples/chat.erl), and [`chat.py`](https://github.com/tonyg/marketplace/tree/master/marketplace/examples/chat.py) respectively.
+ - Haskell, Erlang and Python implementations of the chat server for comparison, in [`marketplace/examples/chat.hs`](https://github.com/tonyg/marketplace/tree/master/marketplace/examples/chat.hs), [`chat.erl`](https://github.com/tonyg/marketplace/tree/master/marketplace/examples/chat.erl), and [`chat.py`](https://github.com/tonyg/marketplace/tree/master/marketplace/examples/chat.py) respectively.

-## How to compile and run the code
+## Compiling and running the code

 You will need the latest **prerelease** version of Racket.
-Any version newer than or equal to Racket 5.3.3.7 should work.
+Any version newer than or equal to Racket 5.3.4.11 should work.
 Nightly-build installers for Racket can be downloaded [here](http://pre.racket-lang.org/installers/).